cranjesh/images-test/TheSoldiersLegacyThorough.md

 Katherine touched his arm gently.
 "He protected us all, in the end."

 The morning light strengthened, justice finally illuminating the shadows of Blackwood Manor.

-As the study emptied, Holmes recounted his meeting with Mycroft, the previous night, and how he had finally uncovered the chest’s location.
+I had seen many men fall to Holmes’s deductions, but rarely had I witnessed one crumble under the weight of his own overconfidence.
+As the door closed behind him, I realized that Blackwood Manor had finally exorcised its ghosts.

 ## Chapter 12: Aftermath and Justice